© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 The main issues faced by UK-based suppliers and purchasers of furniture for hotels and other similar establishments, including beds, seating, desks and tables, are:

-- fire safety of the product.
+- the fire safety of the product.
 Does it conform to the relevant standards or guidelines?

-- durability of upholstery covers on seating units.
+- the durability of upholstery covers on seating units.

 SATRA recommends that all furniture for hotel use should be selected on the basis that it meets the appropriate strength and stability requirements.